 6) Partner with news organisations or NGOs to investigate stories in the public interest.

 Got Questions about our work?

-You can email firstname.lastname@example.org to enquire or see our FAQ page.
+You can email firstname.lastname@example.org or see our FAQ page.

 Who we are:

-TheStory.ie was originally set by Gavin Sheridan and Mark Coughlan.
+TheStory.ie was originally set up by Gavin Sheridan and Mark Coughlan.